 Nev isn’t the only one who needs to be brave.

 A hundred different reflections of Fleur Delacour looked down at him.
 Her rare, warm smile and bright blue eyes shone from dozens of frames.
 They leant forward, a memory away from kissing him.

 ‘Harry?’
-Nev’s eyes flickered round the room.
+Nev’s eyes flickered over the walls.

 Harry gestured round the room.
 ‘The room’s shown you what I want, as much as I’d rather it wouldn’t.’
 He pulled as much of a smile onto his face as he could manage.
 ‘Now show me how much you want to be strong.’

 Fleur Delacour’s silver hair and blue eyes faded from the walls of the room to be replaced by shelves of spell books.

 A stupid thing to want.
 Harry watched the pictures go with a bitter, sour heat in his heart.
 She just wants to win.
 She’s proven that twice now.
 Better to want to help Nev.
 He can be trusted not to thrall me, at least.

 ‘Well done, Nev,’ he said.

 Nev gaped at the walls.
 ‘I did it.
 I — I actually did it.’

 No, you didn’t.
 Harry flashed Nev a bright smile.
 I changed the room.
 I wanted to help you help yourself.
 But as long as you believe in this, then you’ll believe in yourself.